 - Would you like to be a co-organizer of a local Meetup?

 If you answered yes to any of the above, Send one of the organizers/hosts a message on Meetup.com or jump onto Kubeflow Community Slack and DM @Jimmy Guerrero

 Thanks for voting for your favorite charity!

 With the unprecedented circumstances facing our global community, Arrikto is looking for even more ways to contribute.
 With this in mind, we thought that in lieu of swag we could give Meetup attendees the opportunity to vote for their favorite charity and help guide our monthly donation to charitable causes.
-The charity that won this month’s workshop voting was the Cancer Research Institute.
+The charity that won this month’s Meetup voting was the Cancer Research Institute.
 CRI is a US non-profit organization funding cancer research and based in New York City.
-They were founded in 1953 to develop immunologically-based treatments for cancer, We are pleased to be making a donation of $250 to them on behalf of the Kubeflow community.
+They were founded in 1953 to develop immunologically-based treatments for cancer.
+We are pleased to be making a donation of $250 to them on behalf of the Kubeflow community.
 Again, thanks to all of you who attended and voted!